samhainxc/samhainxc-css/README.md

 # samhainxc-css
-CSS snippets that I frequently reuse.
+Dump of JS scripts that I frequently reuse --- feel free to use these for your own projects.